 - Oil pastels

 - Black acrylic paint

 - A pair of kid-safe scissors, plastic fork, pen cap or something with a dull point to use as your scratching tool

 Make these along with us, or skip down to the written directions!

 - Print and cut out our horse template

-Print out our free printable unicorn art template on any kind of paper and cut out.
+Print out our free printable unicorn art template on any kind of paper and out a unicorn body.

 - Color a half-sheet of watercolor paper or cardstock with oil pastels

 Cut a piece of watercolor paper or heavy cardstock in half and color it completely with oil pastels in any colors you want!
 The more colors you use, the more colorful your scratch art will be.
 Cover the page completely, then place it to the side.

 - Mix black paint with a couple dots of dish soap and paint over the oil pastels